-Many people think that growing and maintaining a hedge is a complicated process, but according to my own experience, the whole process is pretty straightforward and even fast.
+Many people think that growing and maintaining a hedge is a complicated process, but according to my own experience, the whole process is pretty straightforward, even fast.
 If you have ever planted and cared for a tree or shrub, you can establish a hedge quickly without any difficulties.

-In this article, I will explain how to grow a thick hedge fast at home or business premise.
-Read on to learn how to create the living fence and see some important management practices to apply on your fencing plants.
+In this article, I will explain how to grow a thick hedge fast at home or on business premises.
+Read on to learn how to create your living fence and see some important management practices to apply to your fencing plants.

 - Choose the right location for the hedge.

 - Choose the right fencing plants.